MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

 `CERTIFICATION <IMicrosoftGraphCertification>`: certification
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[CertificationExpirationDateTime <DateTime?>]`: The timestamp when the current certification for the application will expire.
+  - `[CertificationExpirationDateTime <DateTime?>]`: The timestamp when the current certification for the application expires.
   - `[IsPublisherAttested <Boolean?>]`: Indicates whether the application has been self-attested by the application developer or the publisher.
   - `[LastCertificationDateTime <DateTime?>]`: The timestamp when the certification for the application was most recently added or updated.